-Yes, gentle reader, most of us think of brisket as the quintessential Jewish American meat delicacy but more than just us members of the tribe like it. (it’s long been a holiday staple of Ashkenazi cuisine), the fact remains it is extremely popular in the Orient (China, Korea, Thailand, Viet Nam), as well as in Mexico where it’s known as suadero.
+Yes, gentle reader, most of us think of brisket as the quintessential Jewish American meat delicacy but more than just us, members of the tribe like it.
+It’s long been a holiday staple of Ashkenazi cuisine, but it is also extremely popular in the Orient (China, Korea, Thailand, Viet Nam), as well as in Mexico where it’s known as suadero.

 When I came across this recipe chow.com I knew that you’d all enjoy this variation on a theme:

 - 1 (4- to 5-pound) beef brisket, trimmed of excess fat and cut into 2-inch pieces

 - 8 medium garlic cloves, smashed